Anvithanm/research-agent-ai/README.md

 The workflow follows a clean, linear progression but leaves room for adding loops, retries, and dynamic planning.

 **Caching Search Results:**
-Optional caching is implemented to store and reuse search results, minimizing redundant API calls.
+Optional caching is implemented to store and reuse search results, minimizing redundant API calls.coded

 ## 📚 Future Improvements
 Introduce dynamic planning where the agent chooses tools based on intermediate results.